himanshrathore/pymargay/README.md

   6) Similarly do it for other radial distances, i.e. 1.5Kpc, 2.5Kpc, ...
   7) You will get the delta_sigma_sfr radial profile for this main sample galaxy

+# Pipe3D_sample_download.py

+This script can be used to download Pipe3D datacubes.
+In order to use this script, the following addresses are needed:

+'address1' -> text file containing the list of MaNGA_IDs whose Pipe3D datacubes are to be downloaded 'address2' -> directory where the zipped datacubes are to be stored 'address3' -> directory where the datacubes are to be extracted

+Note that this script automatically checks if the file is already present in the specified directories.
+If it is present, it will not be downloaded again from the internet.
+This check is done for both zipped and extracted datacubes.

 ################################################################################################################################################################